jerryscript-project/jerryscript/targets/zephyr/README.md

 Application" section in the doc above and check that you can flash your target board.

-Remember to source the Zephyr environment:
+Remember to source the Zephyr environment as explained in the zephyr documenation:

 ```
+cd zephyr-project
 source zephyr-env.sh

 export ZEPHYR_GCC_VARIANT=zephyr
 export ZEPHYR_SDK_INSTALL_DIR=<sdk installation directory>
 ```